 Like any disease, dementia is intensely personal.
 It never plays out the same way in different people – and that’s why Residences Senior Living’s memory care program isn’t one-size-fits-all.

-At both our Deer Creek and Coffee Creek locations, we combine an experienced, caring staff with distinctive opportunities to engage and nurture residents.
+At both our Deer Creek and Coffee Creek locations in northwest Indiana, we combine an experienced, caring staff with distinctive opportunities to engage and nurture residents.
 Learn more about the Residences Senior Living approach to memory care below.

 Safe, Comfortable Surroundings for Residents with Dementia